How to photograph the solar eclipse with a digital camera

 Tip: Use a reliable solar eclipse tracking tool or app to stay updated on the eclipse path and timing.

-See also How to make a digital camera mount
+See also When to use filters on digital camera

 Avoid light pollution